-(1) In order to protect any individual whose records are used in a matching program, no recipient agency, non-Federal agency, or source agency may suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to such individual, or take other adverse action against such individual, as a result of information produced by such matching program, until

-(A)(i) the agency has independently verified the information:
+- (1) In order to protect any individual whose records are used in a matching program, no recipient agency, non-Federal agency, or source agency may suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to such individual, or take other adverse action against such individual, as a result of information produced by such matching program, until - (A)(i) the agency has independently verified the information;

-- (B) the individual receives a notice from the agency containing a statement of its findings and informing the individual of the opportunity to contest such findings; and (C)(i) the expiration of any time period established for the program by statute or regulation for the individual to respond to that notice; or - (ii) in the case of a program for which no such period is established, the end of the 30-day period beginning on the date on which notice under subparagraph (B) is mailed or otherwise provided to the individual. - (2) Independent verification referred to in paragraph (1) requires investigation and confirmation of specific information relating to an individual that is used as a basis for an adverse action against the individual, including where applicable investigation and confirmation of - (A) the amount of any asset or income involved; - (B) whether such individual actually has or had access to such asset or income for such individual's own use; and (C) the period or periods when the individual actually had such asset or income. - (3) Notwithstanding paragraph (1), an agency may take any appropriate action otherwise prohibited by such paragraph if the agency determines that the public health or public safety may be adversely affected or significantly threatened during any notice period required by such paragraph.
+- (B) the individual receives a notice from the agency containing a statement of its findings and informing the individual of the opportunity to contest such findings; and - (C)(i) the expiration of any time period established for the program by statute or regulation for the individual to respond to that notice; or

+- (ii) in the case of a program for which no such period is established, the end of the 30-day period beginning on the date on which notice under subparagraph (B) is mailed or otherwise provided to the individual. - (2) Independent verification referred to in paragraph (1) requires investigation and confirmation of specific information relating to an individual that is used as a basis for an adverse action against the individual, including where applicable investigation and confirmation of - (A) the amount of any asset or income involved; - (B) whether such individual actually has or had access to such asset or income for such individual's own use; and - (C) the period or periods when the individual actually had such asset or income. - (3) Notwithstanding paragraph (1), an agency may take any appropriate action otherwise prohibited by such paragraph if the agency determines that the public health or public safety may be adversely affected or significantly threatened during any notice period required by such paragraph.

-5 U.S.C. §552a(p).
+5 U.S.C. § 552a(p).

 Further, subsection (q)(1) of the Privacy Act provides that notwithstanding any other provision of law, no source agency may disclose any record which is contained in a system of records to a recipient agency or non-federal agency for a matching program if such source agency has reason to believe that the verification and opportunity to contest requirements of subsection (p), or any matching agreement entered into pursuant to subsection (o), or both, are not being met by such recipient agency.
-5 U.S.C. §552a(q)(1).
-See also Office of Management and Budget guidelines at 54 FR 25818 (June 19, 1989).
+5 U.S.C. § 552a(q)(1).
+See also the Office of Management and Budget guidelines Privacy Act of 1974: Final Guidance Interpreting the Provisions of Public Law 100-503, the Computer Matching and Privacy Protection Act of 1998, 54 FR 25818 (June 19, 1989) at pages 25827, 25829.

-B. Procedures for Verifying Information and Opportunity to Contest Findings the wage and employment information of an identified individual but is an indication that further verification is warranted.
-HUD has established and implemented procedures for HUD and authorized entities to which information is redisclosed to verify information produced in the matching program and providing the individual an opportunity to contest findings.
+B. Opportunity to Contest Findings

+HUD recognizes that information obtained from the NDNH is not conclusive evidence of the wage and employment information of an identified individual, but is an indication that further verification is warranted.
+HUD has established and implemented procedures for HUD and authorized entities to which information is redisclosed to verify information produced in the matching program and to provide the affected individual an opportunity to contest findings.
 Such procedures provide that prior to taking adverse action against an individual, HUD shall independently verify the information produced in the matching program; notify the individual of any findings; and inform the individual of the opportunity to contest such findings in accordance with subsections (p)(1) and (2) of the Privacy Act.
-5 U.S.C. §552a(p)(1) and (2).
-These procedures are set forth in 24 CFR §5.236, 24 CFR §966.4(1)(3), 24 CFR §982.555, and related HUD directives and are applicable to authorized entities.
+5 U.S.C. § 552a(p)(1) and (2).
+These procedures are set forth in 24 CFR 5.236, 24 CFR 966.4(1)(3), 24 CFR 982.555, and related HUD directives and are applicable to authorized entities.